Series FAQ

 Q: Is the house at 1428 Elm Street a set or the real thing?

-A: The actual house at 1428 Genesee Avenue in Hollywood, California, was used for exterior shots in A Nightmare on Elm Street.
-A two story set was built for interior shots.
-The house was again used in A Nightmare on Elm Street 2: Freddy’s Revenge for exterior shots, but a new set was built for the house’s interior.
-A set was built for the house’s interior and exterior for A Nightmare on Elm Street 3: Dream Warriors through Freddy’s Dead: The Final Nightmare.
-When Wes Craven’s New Nightmare was filmed, Wes Craven again shot the exterior of the actual house for the film.
-In Freddy vs. Jason, a new house in Vancouver, Canada, was used.
+A: The house is real and located at 1428 Genesee Avenue in Hollywood, California.
+It was used for exterior shots in A Nightmare on Elm Street, with a two-story set constructed for the interior scenes.
+The same exterior was reused for A Nightmare on Elm Street 2: Freddy’s Revenge, though a newly built set once again represented the interior.
+Beginning with A Nightmare on Elm Street 3: Dream Warriors and continuing through Freddy’s Dead: The Final Nightmare, the films relied entirely on constructed sets for both the house’s interior and exterior.
+When Wes Craven’s New Nightmare went into production, the filmmakers returned to the real Genesee Avenue house for exterior photography.
+By contrast, Freddy vs. Jason utilized a completely different house in Vancouver, Canada.

 Read about where you can see the house.